 Offering invoice payment in the B2B checkout – securely!

-For B2B webshops to offer invoice payments without risk, they need to take several precautions before a purchase gets made that help to protect against payment defaults.
+B2B webshops need to take several precautions before a purchase is made to offer invoice payments without risk, which helps protect against payment defaults.

 A company should always conduct a credit check before offering customers to pay by invoice.
 If the customer’s credit rating is too low, the company should not approve the purchase or only provide a low invoice limit.